 The Company currently has no ongoing source of revenue and, as such, is dependent upon the issuance of new equity to finance its ongoing obligations and to advance its exploration properties.
 Although the Company has been successful in the past in obtaining financing, there can be no assurance that the Company will be able to obtain adequate financing in the future or that the terms of such financing will be favorable.

 Failure to obtain additional financing could result in delay or indefinite postponement of further exploration and development of its projects with the possible loss of such properties.

-As at March 31, 2019, the Company had working capital of \$186,941 as compared to \$203,778 at December 31, 2018.
-Included in the working capital at March 31, 2019 are payables and accrued liabilities of \$20,555 (December 31, 2018 - \$19,997).
-As at March 31, 2018, working capital included a \$233,730 provision representing estimated amounts to indemnify certain flow-through subscribers as a result of the Company not incurring certain qualifying expenditures by December 31, 2012.
+As at June 30, 2019, the Company had working capital of \$161,348 as compared to \$203,778 at December 31, 2018.
+Included in the working capital at June 30, 2019 are payables and accrued liabilities of \$13,081 (December 31, 2018 - \$19,997).
+As at June 30, 2018, working capital included a \$233,730 provision representing estimated amounts to indemnify certain flow-through subscribers as a result of the Company not incurring certain qualifying expenditures by December 31, 2012.
 As the Company has not received any claims from subscribers relating to this event, the indemnification provision previously recognized was reversed during 2018.

-The existing working capital as at March 31, 2019 is not sufficient to fund the minimum expenditures the Company must incur to sustain its operations beyond 2019.
+While the existing working capital is sufficient to fund the minimum expenditures the Company must incur to sustain its mineral claims and operations beyond 2019, the ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issuances or other forms of financings.
+There is no assurance that the Company will be successful in obtaining required financing at an acceptable cost as and when needed or at all.
 As such, there is a material uncertainty that casts significant doubt about the Company's ability to continue as a going concern.